2/20/2025

 Stephen McLeod

-Okay, yeah.
-So that's helpful.
-I was actually gonna ask you about those alternative metrics or new metrics, but I guess you just gave us a little bit of a taste, which is great.
-And then I guess secondly, moving away from analytics, Paul, I think you mentioned or Jim perhaps the corporate costs in the outlook for 2025.
+Okay.
+Yeah.
+That's helpful.
+I was actually going to ask you about those alternative metrics or new metrics, but I guess you just gave us a little bit of a taste, which is great.
+And then, I guess, secondly, moving away from analytics, Pavan, I think you mentioned, or Jim, perhaps, the corporate costs in the outlook for 2025.
 And I just wanted to make sure I heard correctly.
-You're expecting corporate costs to be flat year over year when you exclude the FX gain you saw in Q4, is that right?
+You're expecting corporate costs to be flat year over year when you exclude the FX gain you saw in Q4.
+Is that right?

 speaker